danielheeee/notion-take-home/README.md

 ## Usage

-Open a terminal and navigate to the root directory of the source code, then run the following commands:
+Open a terminal and navigate to the root directory of this file, then run the following commands:

     $ npm i
     $ node .